 Cleveland, OH 44114

-This scholarship program is administered by Scholarship America, the nation’s largest designer and manager of scholarship, tuition assistance and other education support programs for corporations, foundations, associations, and individuals.
+This scholarship program is administered by Scholarship America®, the nation’s largest designer and manager of scholarship, tuition assistance, and other education support programs for corporations, foundations, associations, and individuals.
 Eligibility for individual programs is determined at the sole discretion of the sponsor, and eligible applications are reviewed by Scholarship America’s evaluation team.

-In addition to this program, applicants may also apply to both the Charles W. Finkl Fund Scholarship and the Forging Industry Women's Scholarship, but are not eligible to receive both.
-In the event an applicant would have been awarded both, the Women's Scholarship will take preference and be awarded.
+In addition to this program, applicants may also apply to both the Charles W. Finkl Fund Scholarship and the Al Underys Engineering, Metallurgical and Materials Science Scholarship, but are only eligible to receive one award.
+In the event an applicant would be a potential recipient of more than one award, the order of preference is as follows:

 If selected as a recipient, the student will receive:

 *The program intends to award scholarships that grow in amount year, inspiring the student to complete her education, for example, $3,000 for sophomores, $4,000 for juniors, and $5,000 for seniors or graduate students.

 Scholarship America will select 12 finalists and FIERF will select recipients.
 All applicants agree to accept the decision of FIERF and Scholarship America as final.

 Scholarship recipients are selected on the basis of: